GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

     GetIntent "What's the time?"
     ```

-9. Review the JSON response returned by your app, which should indicate the top scoring intent predicted for your input.
+9. Review the JSON response returned by your app, which should indicate the top scoring intent predicted for your input (which should be **GetTime**).
 10. Try the following command:

     ```bash
+    GetIntent "What's today's date?"
+    ```

+11. Examine the response and verify that it predicts the **GetDate** intent.
+12. Try the following command:

+    ```bash
     GetIntent "What time is it in Sydney?"
     ```

-11. Examine the response and verify that it includes a **Location** entity.
+13. Examine the response and verify that it includes a **Location** entity.

-12. Try this command:
+14. Try this command:

     ```bash
     GetIntent "What's the time in Nairobi?"
     ```

-13. Again, examine the response.
+15. Again, examine the response.
 This time the **Location** entity may not have been detected.

-14. Try a few more variations - the goal is to generate some responses that correctly predict the **GetTime** intent, but fail to detect a **Location** entity.
+16. Try a few more variations - the goal is to generate some responses that correctly predict the **GetTime** intent, but fail to detect a **Location** entity.

     Keep the terminal open.
 You will return to it later.